-These are some of the best colors to paint your master bedroom to create a relaxing, calm space that you’ll love retiring to at the end of the day.
+These are some of the best color choices to paint your primary bedroom to create a relaxing, calm space that you’ll love retiring to at the end of the day.

 What is the best paint color for a bedroom?

 Determine the overall feeling you want in your bedroom.
-Most people, me included, want their bedrooms to be a retreat from the world; somewhere to relax and of course, somewhere to get a good night’s sleep.
+Most people want their bedroom to be a retreat from the world; somewhere to relax and of course, somewhere to get a good night’s sleep.

-Shades of blue, blue-gray, blue-green and soft gray are perfect colors for a bedroom.
+Softer shades of blue, blue-gray, blue-green, and soft gray are perfect colors for a bedroom.
 Blue is associated with a sense of calm and relaxation, so it makes sense that these colors would work well.

 My favorite blue or blue-toned paint colors for bedrooms are:

-If blue is not your thing, then maybe a gray paint color would be perfect for your bedroom.
+If blue walls are not your thing, then maybe a gray or greige paint color would be perfect for your bedroom.